Check out all the documents you might need for your next home loan so that you can ace the process and get financed fast.

 Just a few more things left on this list, don't worry!
 (We also have a link below to download the Buyer's List in a 'checkbox' format.)

-Some lenders may ask you to provide a signed IRS Form 4506-T. This enables them to acquire a transcript of your tax return.
+Some lenders may ask you to provide a signed IRS Form 4506-T. This enables them to acquire a transcript of your tax return directly from the Internal Revenue Service.
 Why?

 Lenders just want to make certain that the information you've declared on your application is the same as what you've declared to the IRS.
 The above-mentioned form provides verification for all your tax-related details.